yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-002_Validate_Product_Catalog_Access_After_Login.md

 ## 🧪 Test Steps
 1. Open the application
 2. Log in with valid user credentials
-3. Navigate to the product catalog page
+3. Observe the page displayed after successful login

 ---